REACH OUT AND READ INDIANA

 Reach Out and Read Indiana is dedicated to giving our state’s youngest children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.

-The program is led by Program Coordinator, Madison Criswell, with the support of the Indiana Chapter of the American Academy of Pediatrics, and volunteer Medical Director, Dr. Katie Swec.
+The program is led by Program Manager, Madison Criswell, and Program Coordinator, Jillian Phillips, with the support of the Indiana Chapter of the American Academy of Pediatrics, and volunteer Medical Director, Dr. Jill Berg.

 across the state.

 Your donation to Reach Out and Read Indiana will help us support our early literacy champions, and expand the program across the state.
 Your generous contribution will go to purchase new children’s books, educational resources for parents, and other resources to support and enhance early literacy programming in Indiana.

 Your $12 donation will support the cost of providing books to one child per year.